-The following guides provide broad overviews into the lives, experiences, disparities, and strengths of LGBT Americans, transgender Americans, and bisexual Americans.
+The “Understanding” series is designed to provide broad overviews into the lives, experiences, disparities, and strengths of LGBTQ people, LGBTQ older adults, transgender people, and bisexual people.

 May 2017 - There are approximately 2.7 million LGBT adults aged 50 and older in the United States, 1.1 million of whom are 65 and older.
 This report provides an overview of their unique needs and experiences so that service providers, advocates, the aging network, and policymakers can consider these factors when serving this population or passing laws that impact older adults and the LGBT community.